How to Make Spring Flower Seed Paper — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If your pulp is too watery, gently squeeze out more water with your hands before spreading it onto the towels.
+- 1If your pulp feels excessively watery after the initial pressing, don't hesitate to gently squeeze out more water with your hands before spreading it onto the towels.
+This will prevent the paper from becoming too thin and potentially tearing during the drying process.

-• 2For a more decorative effect, you can add a few drops of natural food coloring to the pulp before adding the seeds.
+- 2For a more decorative and colorful effect, consider adding a few drops of natural food coloring to the pulp before incorporating the seeds.
+Experiment with different shades and combinations for unique results, ensuring the coloring is non-toxic and won't harm the seeds.

 Related Activities You Might Enjoy